ranasamiulhaq/Hybrid-Token-Based-Auth/README.md

 On the React side, it follows a standard secure pattern: a short-lived access token is managed in state, while the long-lived refresh token is stored in an HttpOnly cookie.

 On the Laravel backend, I moved away from the conventional Sanctum session-based auth.
 Instead, I used a manual refresh token mechanism.
-This approach validates the token from the cookie directly against the personal_access_token database, keeping the API routes sessionless.
+This approach validates the tokens from the cookie directly against the personal_access_token database, keeping the API routes sessionless.

 ## Tech Stack